-Pyla is also marked by a divide in society down political and cultural lines: local children attend either a Turkish or Greek school, and the locals drive cars with different number plates: that of the Republic of Cyprus or the so-called Northern Cyprus.
+Pyla is also marked by a divide in society down political and cultural lines: local children attend either a Turkish or Greek school, and the locals drive cars with different number plates: that of the Republic of Cyprus or the part of Cyprus occupied by Turkey.

 If a crime is committed in town, the UN oversees the investigative process with the Greek and Turkish police.

 Archaeological digs revealed that the first settlement here dates back to the early and mid bronze ages (2400-1700 BC).
 With the arrival of the Franks in the Middle Ages, the land became the property of the royal family (the first monarch to lay claim was Prince John II of Gallilee who died in 1315.
 Later, Pyla was owned by his heirs, the de Giblet family).

 The Ottoman Turks arrived in 1570-1571 and, interestingly enough, they left the local government that had formed during the Venetian period practically unchanged.

 In all likelihood, the traditions have survived since that time and it was then that the enduring customs and way of life for two cultures, one local one foreign, living together in one village were defined and developed.